justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 5. **Fine-grained template part updates**

-   With (possible) signal integration, when a signal bound to a template part changes, the part is individually updated, independently from the containing template.
+   With (possible) signal integration, when a signal bound to a template part changes, the part is individually updated, independently of the containing template.
 This update is scheduled and batched with other signal-based updates.